Brett-Tanner/Journal/2024/Jul_24.md

 - [] Replace icons for aerobics, dance and jumping exercise subtypes when I get them
 - [] Add a 'quit_chance' enum to students, next to the comments section
   - Revisit after SS meeting to decide what the enum values will be
+- [] Add filtering by date to Lesson search
+- [] Add filtering by unattached to lesson search
 - Implement notifications
   - [] When lessons haven't been updated in 2 years
   - [] When there are new (relevant) support messages